Exceptional Circumstances: Selective Abortion

 Selective Termination (ST) is the practice of aborting one or more fetuses in a multiple pregnancy due to a birth defect diagnosis.

-NOTE: A TTTS diagnosis does not automatically necessitate selective termination.
-90% of pregnancies treated for TTTS lead to two healthy babies.
-If your doctor is suggesting selective termination, you have the right to seek a second opinion.
+Note: 90% of pregnancies treated for TTTS lead to two healthy babies.
+If your doctor suggests selective termination, you have the right to seek a second opinion.

 Raising a Child with Disabilities